BrannigansLaw/Skyrim-Behavior-Editor-/README.md

 project, graphs all the data in each behavior file and exposes all of the important data to the user via a number of different widgets.

+NOTE!
+As hkxcmd cannot work with SSE animation/behavior files, you will need to use the original Skyrim animation/behavior files for this tool to work!

 It also parses the animation text files that contain data representing animation translation and rotation data along with information used by the Creation Engine’s animation caching system.